xsuite/xsuite/docs/installation.rst

 :ref:`dedicated section<gpuinst>`.

 .. note::
-    On most machines, when using Xsuite installed from PyPI, there is no longer a need to run ``xsuite-prebuild`` to precompile the serial kernels.
-The precompiled kernels are automatically downloaded and installed with the ``xsuite`` package.
-See the :ref:`relevant section<prebuiltkernels>` of the developer guide below for more details, including how to build local kernels with OpenMP support.
+    On most machines, when using Xsuite installed from PyPI, precompiled CPU serial kernels are automatically downloaded and installed with the ``xsuite`` package.
+    However, it is possible to additionally prebuild multithreaded OpenMP kernels using ``xsuite-prebuild regenerate --kind openmp``.
+    See the :ref:`relevant section<prebuiltkernels>` of the developer guide for more details.

 Usage in Microsoft Windows